ollipekka/Noobish/README.md

 ## Markup

-Noobish views are built as code with a DSL that creates the views as NoobishElements.
+Noobish views are built as code with a DSL.
+Each view is a list of NoobishElements.

 ```fsharp